-Research and development expense includes the personnel-related costs including stock-based compensation and outside consulting expenses associated with the research and development of new products and enhancements to existing products and allocations of corporate overhead expenses including facilities and IT
+Research and development expense includes the personnel-related costs including payroll and stock-based compensation and outside consulting expenses associated with the research and development of new products and enhancements to existing products and allocations of corporate overhead expenses including facilities and IT.

-Research and development expense for the three months ended March 31, 2016 increased compared to the same period in 2015 due to higher compensation costs from additional headcount and salary increases.
+Research and development expense for the three months ended March 31, 2017 increased compared to the same period in 2016 due to higher compensation costs as a result of increased headcount.